With the signing of the latest accredited registrar agreement with ICANN (RAA 2013) a mandatory Whois data verification policy has been established.

-The policy is available on the official website of the ICANN
+The policy is available on the official [ICANN] website (https://www.icann.org/resources/unthemed-pages/approved-with-specs-2013-10-31-es#whois-accuracy).

 In summary, the new regulation implies:

-The status of clientHold means that the domain will stop responding at the DNS level, so the services associated with it will stop working (web, mail, etc.).
-However, the client does not lose the domain, he will be able to continue renewing it annually, simply that this will not be functional.
+The clientHold status means that the domain will stop responding at DNS level, so the services associated with it will stop working (web, mail, etc.).
+However, the client does not lose the domain, he will be able to continue renewing it on an annual basis, it will just not be functional.

 A mandatory validation of the owner's email will occur in any of the following cases: